syue40/component-collection/README.md

  ┣ 📜App.js
  ┗ 📜index.js
 ```
-- Individual components are containd within the components directory
+- Individual components are contained within the components directory
 - Components import functions to process data and call the API from the utils directory